Do you find yourself reflecting on your life as the new year approaches?

 Wondering where to start?

-Our 2 ½ Day Personal Workshop will help you move forward in your life whether you regret something in a relationship that was recent or a long time ago.
+Our 90-Day Heal Your Heart Challenge will help you move forward in your life whether you regret something in a relationship that was recent or a long time ago.
 You’ll learn the tools to process your feelings surrounding grief, and start feeling happy and whole again.